George Stephanopoulos on ABC said that the Treasury, U.S. Treasury, could gain an additional up to $1 billion a year with gay marriage.

 He sent an email to a constituent, Jefferson County, Alabama guy.

-And a black lawmaker that he didn't now say that he didn't break any legislative rules when writing that email referring to a white constituent's ancestors as incestuous slave owners.
+This is an African-American member of the legislature in Alabama and a black lawmaker that he didn't, they're now saying he didn't break any legislative rules when writing that email referring to a white constituent's ancestors as incestuous slave owners.

 This from the Alabama House of Representatives leader, Republican House Speaker Mike Hubbard of Auburn, said today that neither he nor most other legislators share the views of Democrat Representative Joseph Mitchell of Mobile.

-He can he can call his constituent a slaveholding, murderous, adulterous, baby raping, incestuous kinfolk.
+He can call his constituent a slaveholding, murderous, adulterous, baby-raping, incestuous kinfolk.

 And Republicans in Alabama will defend his First Amendment rights to do that.